skeezerbean/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Settings-Tab.PNG)

-When browsing for the SPP folder, it will be the one that has these items where you extracted your SPP LegionV2 Server files
+When browsing for the SPP folder, it will be the one that has these items where you extracted your SPP LegionV2 Server files.
+Note that changing a folder automatically saves the new locations, as well as the window position/size

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/SPP-server-folder.PNG)